 Ventura Catholic Charities assistance programs.

 Emergency assistance programs are offered by Ventura Catholic Charity programs.
-A number of centers are located around the county, including in Camarillo, Moorpark, downtown Ventura, and Simi Valley, Thousand Oaks, and Oxnard.
+A number of churches and centers are located around the county, including in Camarillo, Moorpark, downtown Ventura, and Simi Valley, Thousand Oaks, and Oxnard.
 Some of what is offered includes older adult programs, free food, gently used clothing, child care, and very limited rent and energy bill assistance.
 Priority is often given to elderly, the homeless or school-aged children.

 Several centers are located in the region, and a greater number (over 20) are in the southern California region.
 If you need help, these locations serve as a first point of contact.
 The Catholic Charity centers offer referrals, advice, and supportive services aimed at reducing homelessness and breaking cycles of poverty in the community.
 Each center runs its own programs to help people deal with a crisis.
 All Ventura Catholic Charity services and assistance programs are available regardless of a person’s religious belief, race, ethnicity, or gender.